Los Angeles Rams vs. Arizona Cardinals NFL Wild Card Round Odds, Plays and Insights for January 17, 2022

 Cardinals stats and trends

-- In Arizona's 16 games this year, it has 10 wins against the spread.
+- Arizona has 10 wins against the spread in 16 games this season.

-- The Cardinals have been underdogs by 3.5 points or more four times this year and are 4-0 ATS in those games.

-- Arizona's games this year have eclipsed the over/under in 47.1% of its opportunities (eight times in 17 games with a set point total).
+- This season, the Cardinals have won against the spread in each of their two games as an underdog of 4 points or more.

-- This season the Cardinals have 14 turnovers, 11 fewer than the Rams have takeaways (25).
+- This year the Cardinals have 14 turnovers, 11 fewer than the Rams have takeaways (25).

 Home and road insights

-- In four of eight games at home this year, Los Angeles has hit the over.
+- This year, in eight home games, Los Angeles has hit the over four times.

-- Away from home, Arizona is 8-1 against the spread, and 8-1 overall.
+- This year in away games, Arizona is 8-1 against the spread and 8-1 overall.

-- On the road, the Cardinals have two wins ATS (2-1) as 3.5-point underdogs or more.
+- The Cardinals have two wins ATS (2-1) as 4-point underdogs or more away from home.

-- Arizona has hit the over in four of nine away games this year.

 Powered by Data Skrive.